Magic Quadrant for Talent Management Suites

 - Neogov: Neogov has built a leading position in public-sector recruitment in the U.S., and has expanded into other areas of talent management.

-- NetDimensions: A Hong Kong-based learning vendor that has built out a broader talent development offering, especially for highly regulated industries.
+- NetDimensions: A Hong Kong-based learning vendor that has built out a broader talent development offering, especially suitable for highly regulated industries.

 - PeopleAdmin: This vendor has focused talent management solutions for higher education and government in the U.S. For example, it has specific industry functionality for faculty search, position management and compliance.
 It is particularly strong in higher education recruitment.

 - PeopleStreme: PeopleStreme has developed a strong market position in talent management in Australia.
+The vendor has expanded into the Asia/Pacific region and the U.S., and has recently updated its learning management capabilities.

 Product/Service: This includes the vendor's capabilities in the six components of talent management.
 Workforce planning, recruitment, performance management, career/succession planning, compensation and learning management were assessed for functional completeness and ease of use.
 In addition to functional depth in those components, how well the vendors have integrated the components was an important factor.
 Analytics received considerable attention, as it has been a major customer concern.
 The architecture, delivery models, and use of mobile and social capabilities were rated.
 The focus was on the vendors' current functionality, although enhancements and/or new modules on the verge of general availability were also evaluated.